policecar/kaggle-stackoverflow/Readme.md

 $ cd src/
 $ ./runme.py

-which will extract 35 handcrafted features from the training data, train an ensemble of classifiers on the feature matrix ( random forest, linear discriminant analysis, and gradient boosting), and make predictions for the public leaderboard data.
+which will extract 35 handcrafted features as well as their combinations from the training data, train an ensemble of classifiers on the feature matrix ( random forest, linear discriminant analysis, and gradient boosting), and make predictions for the public leaderboard data.